Colonoscopy in Santa Ana, CA

 A colonoscopy is a procedure that enables Dr. Chung to see the inner lining of your rectum and colon.
 During the procedure, a long, flexible tube with a camera as thick as your finger is inserted into the anus and slowly advancing it into the rectum and colon.
 The instrument, called a colonoscope, has its own lens and light source and it allows Dr. Chung to view images on a video monitor.

-When To Get a Colonoscopy
+When Should You Get a Colonoscopy?

 A colonoscopy may be done for a variety of reasons, including: